-Let's be honest: deciding the best place to stay in the world's largest metropolis is a task that can leave even the most experienced traveler feeling lost!
+Let's face it: choosing the best place to stay in the world's largest metropolis can feel overwhelming, even for the most seasoned travelers!

-The selection of places to stay was the result of a collaborative effort: in addition to scouring the blogosphere for reliable recommendations from people like us who have actually been to Tokyo, we had the help of a friend who has been living there for over ten years.
-We also visited the Japan House in São Pauloand we talked to folks at JNTO (the tourist information service offered by Japan National Tourism Organization, the official Japanese government tourism agency that has a free consultancy service there every weekend).
-We also had the support of our extremely trusted travel agent, who ultimately handled the reservations.
+Putting together this selection was a real team effort.
+In addition to combing through blogs for reliable recommendations from people who had actually been to Tokyo, we also got help from a friend who has lived there for over ten years.
+We visited Japan House in São Paulo and spoke with the team at JNTO (Japan National Tourism Organization, an official Japanese government agency that offers free tourist information), and we also had the support of a travel agent we trust.

-So grab a pen and paper, or prepare your favorites in your browser, as there are lots of great suggestions for you to choose where to stay in Tokyo!
+So grab a pen and paper, or get your browser bookmarks ready — there are lots of great suggestions ahead to help you choose where to stay in Tokyo!

 .